 Blues-influenced hard rock band the Answer first came together in 2000 when guitarist Paul Mahon, then 18 years old and living in Northern Ireland, decided to put together a group with the help of a friend, bassist Micky Waters.
 Waters was already a veteran of the Belfast club circuit, having played in several cover bands, and Mahon had been given a crash course in the nuts and bolts of the music business by his father, who played trumpet in a long-running Irish show band.
 Mahon recruited James Heatley to play drums, Cormac Neeson signed on as lead singer, and the Answer were born.

 In 2008 they continued their busy schedule with shows at the Isle of Wight Festival and opening for influential Australian rock outfit AC/DC on the European leg of their Black Ice world tour.
-Between the two they managed to retreat to L.A. and worked on sessions for their sophomore release, Everyday Demons, which came out in 2009.
+Between the two they managed to retreat to L.A. and work on sessions for their sophomore release, Everyday Demons, which came out in 2009.
 They ended the year with a headlining tour in the U.K., before they began work on their third album in early 2010.
 The following year the four-piece released a DVD of their live performances on tour with AC/DC titled 412 Days of Rock 'n' Roll, and swiftly followed it up with the studio album Revival.
-Their fourth record, New Horizon, was released in September 2013. ~ Mark Deming & Scott Kerr, Rovi
+Their fourth record, New Horizon, was released in September 2013, and just 18 months later, the band had recorded and issued their fifth, Raise a Little Hell, in March 2015.
+Following a U.S. tour in support of the album, the band's singer/lyricist returned to welcome a new son who was born three months premature.
+Neeson and his wife were able to bring their son home only after four harrowing months in hospital, an experience that informed the band's next album, Solas, released in autumn of 2016. ~ Mark Deming & Scott Kerr